 You can disable the CPU GPU Network notification bar by disabling the “Play Games App,” which solves this issue on most devices.
 You need to go to “Settings” on your device.
 After this, you must navigate to the “App Information” and enter it.
 Now, disable this service for better gaming.

 Clearing the cache and data of this app can also help you remove the CPU GPU Network notification.
 This option is also available in the “App Information.”
 Reset your device after clearing the “cache and data.”
-But it will clear your sign-in information, and you will have to log in again.
+But it will clear your sign-in information, and you must log in again.

 The CPU GPU Network notification appears on the application software that your device or its services mistakenly recognize as a game.
 You should try force-stopping that app temporarily to disable this notification.
-But if this notification overlay does not appear, try other methods mentioned here.
+But if this notification overlay does not appear, try other methods.

-The other option is to remove the app causing the CPU GPU Network notification overlay to pop up repeatedly on your screen.
-By deleting the unnecessary apps, you will also make some space in your device.
+The other option is to remove the app, causing the CPU GPU Network notification overlay to pop up repeatedly on your screen.
+Deleting the unnecessary apps will also make some space in your device.
 Force-stopping the apps can also result in disabling this frustrating notification overlay.

 When your computer system is low on memory, you repeatedly see the irritating CPU GPU Network notification icon on your display screen.
 There are several ways to solve this issue.
 The first method is to make some space in your memory, also known as RAM (random access memory), by closing the unnecessary apps.